desmondlzy/bloggraph-example/content/_index.md

 title: Bloggraph Example Website
 ---

+Welcome to the example website of the [Hugo](https://gohugo.io) theme Bloggraph.
+The design of Bloggraph takes lots of inspiration from the style of ACM SIGGRAPH technical paper, with a special focus on showcasing research projects and profiles.

+This website is a minimal example, as well as a tutorial that could get you a quick start.

 ## Start with the Example Source Code

 The best way to get started is get a copy of the source code of this example website and change it as per your need.